 Instructions

-- Pour the wet ingredients into the flour mixture and fold together until combined.
-Set aside to rest for 10 minutes.
+- Pour the wet ingredients into the flour mixture and fold together until mostly combined.
+Finish mixing while drizzling in your melted and cooled butter.
+Set aside to rest for 15 minutes.

-- Heat a large nonstick skillet over medium-low heat.
-When warm, add a teaspoon or so of butter and let melt.
+- Heat a large nonstick skillet, or electric griddle, over medium-low heat.
+When warm, add a teaspoon or so of butter or oil.
 Drop ¼ cup scoops of pancake batter into pan.
 It will spread out a bit.
-After 2-3 minutes, bubbles will start to form on the edges and surface of the pancake.
+After 2-3 minutes, bubbles will start to form and pop on the surface of the pancake.

 - When the bubbles on the edges look dry and airy, use a thin pancake spatula to gently lift one side and peek underneath.
 If the pancake is golden brown, flip and cook on the other side for 2 to 2 ½ minutes, or until the bottom of the pancake is golden brown.

-- Serve with warm maple syrup, fruit compote, or your favorite toppings.
+- Serve with butter and warm maple syrup or your favorite toppings

 Laura says